jhuopsys/spring2024/assign/assign03a.md

 <div class='admonition tip'>
 <div class='title'>Tip</div>
 <div class='content' markdown='1'>
-You can use the "`-ul`{.sample}" kernel command-line option to limit the size of the user pool, which makes it easy to test your VM implementation with various user memory sizes.
+You can use the "<span class='sample' markdown='1'>-ul</span>" kernel command-line option to limit the size of the user pool, which makes it easy to test your VM implementation with various user memory sizes.
 For example, `pintos --swap-size=2 --filesys-size=2 -p ../../examples/echo -a echo -- -ul=4 -f -q run 'echo hello world'`